 Which Type of Figs to Choose

-For this Christmas cookies recipe, choose Calimyrna or Mission figs for the best result.
+For this Christmas cookies recipe, choose dried Calimyrna or Mission figs for the best result.
 Calimyrna figs are nutty and delicate, and a golden color when dried.
 Originally grown in Turkey, this fig was called the Smyrna fig after the Turkish city.
 Later on, Californian fig growers changed the name to Calimyrna and it seems to have stuck!

-Recipe for Fig Christmas Cookies
+Fig Christmas Cookies Recipe

-Fig Christmas Cookies
+Italian Fig Christmas Cookies

 Ingredients